Mathpix/spectra-review-paper-competition/submissions/cotuning-to-improve-transfer-learning.md

 ---
 title: "Co-Tuning: An easy but effective trick to improve transfer learning"
-description: Transfer learning is very popular in the deep learning community but the practice stays rather naive (copy weight as initialization).
-Co-Tuning is a recently proposed technique to improve transfer learning, which is easy to implement and effective to a wide variety of tasks.
+description: Transfer learning is a popular method in the deep learning community, but it is usually implemented naively (eg. copying weights as initialization).
+Co-Tuning is a recently proposed technique to improve transfer learning that is easy to implement, and effective to a wide variety of tasks.
 author: Kaichao You
 ---